EXECUTIVE BOARD MINUTES

 3. Treasurer's Report

-Samantha McCoy presented the December 2017 P & L Reports.
+Samantha McCoy presented the October 2018 P & L Reports:

-It was MOVED BY: Jennifer Breuer Seconded by: Christine Hartigan
+It was MOVED BY: Matthew Latham Seconded by: Christine Hartigan

 All in favor.

-a) Letter to Bergen County Executive – 2018 Grant Request
+a.
+Letters to Bergen County Executive and Freeholders – 2019 Grant Request

 5. President's Report